 Valarie Kaur is an award-winning filmmaker, civil rights advocate, and interfaith leader who centers her work around the power of storytelling.
-She is the founder of Groundswell at Auburn Seminary, a non-profit initiative with 80,000+ members that equips people of faith to mobilize for social change.
-For the last decade, she has led national campaigns responding to hate crimes, racial profiling, immigration detention, and solitary confinement.Valarie is a prolific public speaker and frequent political contributor on MSNBC to the Melissa Harris-Perry Show.
+She is the founder of Groundswell at Auburn Seminary, a non-profit initiative with 100,000 members that equips people of faith in social change.
+She has led national campaigns responding to hate crimes, racial profiling, immigration detention, marriage equality, and solitary confinement.Valarie is a prolific public speaker and frequent political contributor on MSNBC to the Melissa Harris-Perry Show.
 Her opinion essays regularly appear on CNN, The Washington Post, and The Huffington Post.
 Valarie earned degrees at Stanford University, Harvard Divinity School, and Yale Law School, where she founded the Yale Visual Law Project to train students in the art of storytelling for social change.

-A Sikh American, Valarie was born and raised in Clovis, California, a small town where her family settled as Punjabi farmers a century ago.
-She began her journey as an advocate in the immediate aftermath of 9/11, when she chronicled hate crimes against Sikh and Muslim Americans across the country and produced her first film Divided We Fall (2008, Dir.
+Valarie Kaur (pronounced “Core”) was born and raised in Clovis, California, a small town where her family settled as Punjabi farmers a century ago.
+A Sikh American, she began her journey as an advocate in the immediate aftermath of 9/11, when she chronicled hate crimes against Sikh and Muslim Americans across the country and produced her first film Divided We Fall (2008, Dir.
 Sharat Raju).
 She earned bachelors degrees in religion and international relations at Stanford University (’03) where she was selected as Baccalaureate speaker for her class, a masters in theological studies at Harvard Divinity School (’07) as a Harvard Presidential Scholar, and a law degree at Yale Law School (’12) as a Knight Law and Media Scholar.
-In law school, she clerked on the Senate Judiciary Committee, traveled to Guantanamo to report on the military commissions, filed a landmark immigrant rights lawsuit with her clinic team in law school, co-led a high-profile campaign against racial profiling with a coalition in East Haven, Connecticut, and founded the Yale Visual Law Project.
-In 2012, working at the intersection of religion and politics, spirituality and social justice, she launched Groundswell at Auburn Seminary to equip the multifaith movement for justice with 21st century tools.
+In law school, she clerked on the Senate Judiciary Committee, traveled to Guantanamo to report on the military commissions, filed a landmark immigrant rights lawsuit with her clinic team in law school, co-led a high-profile campaign against racial profiling with a coalition in East Haven, Connecticut.
+As a fellow at the Information Society Project of Yale Law School, she founded the Yale Visual Law Project where she makes films on legal issues.

 Valarie has produced critically acclaimed documentary films with her partner Sharat Raju: Divided We Fall (2008), the first feature documentary on post-9/11 racism in America that toured in 200 U.S. cities and received a dozen international awards;Alienation (2011), a short film that follows families swept up in immigration raids; Stigma (2011), a short film that chronicles youth encounters with stop-and-frisks;The Worst of the Worst: Portrait of a Supermax (2012), a hard-hitting documentary that explores the rise of supermax prisons and use of solitary confinement; and Oak Creek: In Memorium (2013) a short film on the mass shooting at a Sikh gurdwara in Wisconsin.

-Valarie’s writes regularly for CNN Opinion, the Washington Post, the Huffington Post, Salon and MSNBC.
+Writing on race, religion, and politics, Valarie contributes to CNN Opinion, the Washington Post, the Huffington Post, Salon and MSNBC.
 Her essays appear in several books and journals including My Neighbor’s Faith (2012), Women, Spirituality and Transformative Leadership (2011), Race/Ethnicity: Multidisciplinary Global Contexts(2011), The National Institute of Military Justice’s Reports from Guantanamo Vol II (2010), and Civil Rights in Wartime (2010).
 She is Associate Editor of the 2011 volume in Dave Egger’s Voice of Witness series, Patriot Acts: Narratives of Post-9/11 Injustice.
 She is currently working on her first book.

 Valarie lives in New Haven with her filmmaking partner and husband Sharat Raju, where she enjoys hiking in the woods with their dog Shadi, dancing kathak and blues, and serving her friends exquisite chocolate.
 She believes that bending the arc for justice must be joyful.